-Join us in this short review of some of the most popular code editors available for web developers.
+Join us in this short review of some of the most popular code editors available for web developers in 2019.

 Using the right code editor is the perfect way to ensure an efficient and productive development workflow.
 Modern code editors can not only speed up the development process but also provide you with an extensive set of tools that reduce the number of steps you need to take in order to accomplish certain tasks.